Konpeito: Japan's Tiny Treats

 Konpeito taste

 Imagine a subtle sweetness, less intense than your average hard candy but just as satisfying.
-Even though konpeito comes in different colors, most of them are just plain sugar.
+Even though konpeito candy comes in different colors, most of them are just plain sugar.
 It’s perfect for people who like light and refreshing treats because the sugar crystals are crunchy and have a simple, sweet taste.
 You can even crush it into little crystals or use it as a sugar substitute!

 konpeito flavors